Mom's Kitchen Handbook

 Today’s recipe is a good example of taking the convenience of canned fish and spinning it into something a little bit beyond a standard salad.
 You start with a base of cooked farro, toss it with arugula and chickpeas (a favorite partner for tuna), and top with crumbled feta.
 I use fennel instead of celery for the signature crunch.
 Here are a few tasty ways to enjoy it:

-If you like Tuna, Chickpea, and Farro Salad, check out:
+If you like this Mediterranean Tuna Salad check out:

 Tuna Nicoise Pasta